Stochastic shear thickening fluids: Strong convergence of the Galerkin approximation and the energy equality: Introduction

 Two progresses are made in this paper.

 First is the generality.
-The above mentioned nice properties possessed by the 2D stochastic Navier-Stokes equation are carried over to the SPDE (\ref{NS1_0})--(\ref{NS2_0}) with $p \in [1 +{d \over 2}, {2d \over d-2})$.
+The above-mentioned nice properties possessed by the 2D stochastic Navier--Stokes equation are carried over to the SPDE~(\ref{NS10}) and~(\ref{NS20}) with $p \in[1 +{d \over2}, {2d \over d-2})$.
 We will do so by showing that the associated Galerkin approximation converges strongly enough.

-The second progress made in this paper is that the method to prove the strong convergence of the Galerkin approximation is more direct than the ones previously used for 2D stochastic Navier-Stokes equation, e.g. \cite{DD02,Kuk06}.
+The second progress made in this paper is that the method to prove the strong convergence of the Galerkin approximation is more direct than the ones previously used for 2D stochastic Navier--Stokes equation, for example,~\cite{Kuk06}.
 Our proof is based essentially only on the Gronwall's lemma.
-In particular, we do not need any compact embedding theorem for Sobolev-type spaces.
+In particular, we do not need any compact embedding theorem for Sobolev-type spaces (e.g.,~\cite{Kuk06}, page 9, Lem\-ma~2.5).

-In the rest of this section, we introduce a series of definitions which we need to state out results precisely.
+In the rest of this section, we introduce a series of definitions which we need to state our results precisely.